atomist/microgrammar/README.md

 ## Concepts

-[Microgrammars][mg-paper] are a powerful way of parsing structured content such as code.
+[Microgrammars][mg-paper] are a powerful way of parsing structured content such as source code.
 Microgrammars are designed to recognize structures in a string or stream and extract their content: For example, to recognize a Java method that has a particular annotation and to extract particular parameters.
+They are more powerful and [typically more readable][regex-hell] than [regular expressions][regex] for complex cases, although they can be built using regex.

 [mg-paper]: http://web.stanford.edu/~mlfbrown/paper.pdf (How to build static checking systems using orders of magnitude less code Brown et al., ASPLOS 2016)